 Live-in care for dementia means that there is always someone there for your loved one should they need support day or night.
 They will live with them in their home and ensure that their physical and emotional wellbeing is maintained in a dignified and respectful way.
 This may be an ideal solution if you currently care for a spouse or partner with dementia who needs extra care but you are unable to do this 24/7.
 Not only will you get some respite, but you won’t have the stress and upheaval of them moving into a nursing home, meaning that you can continue living together, just with an extra helping hand.

 Helping Hands are members of the Dementia Action Alliance (DAA) and are considered one of the leading home care providers that specialise in dementia in the country.
 To achieve this status, we work hard to ensure that every single one of our carers has the right skills and knowledge to provide the most exceptional care to anyone living with dementia.

 Our specialist dementia training covers modules in the different types of dementia, the seven stages, the sensory affects of dementia, supporting loved ones and dealing with challenging behaviour.
 All of our carers are required to undertake this training when they join and as regular refresher sessions throughout their time with us.
-We work alongside DAA and our Dementia Specialist, Jayne Vale, to ensure that we deliver the latest and safest dementia training and practice.
+We work alongside the DAA to ensure that we deliver the latest and safest dementia training and practice.

 If you’d like to find out more about dementia home care in Newcastle, call our friendly customer care specialists today.
 They will go through your current situation and arrange a meeting with our local team, who will make a home visit to you and your loved one in their home.